-Congratulations to Professor Bradley Chmelka who has been elected to The Royal Swedish Academy of Engineering Sciences (IVA).
-Professor Chmelka was one of twelve new members elected to the academy this year, and one of only two foreign members.
+Congratulations to Professor Bradley Chmelka who has been inducted into The Royal Swedish Academy of Engineering Sciences (IVA).

 Professor Chmelka was on hand in Stockholm, Sweden, on October 27, 2017, at the 98th Annual Meeting of the IVA, held at Konserthuset Stockholm (The Stockholm Concert Hall), where he received his Membership diploma as an International Fellow from Chairman Leif Johansson.

 The IVA's mission is “to promote the engineering and economic sciences and the advancement of business and industry for the benefit of society,” in Sweden and internationally.
 It was founded in 1919, as the world’s first engineering academy and has approximately an equal number of members from academia and industry.
 The IVA has a current membership of 1300, of which approximately 40 are from the United States, and Professor Chmelka is the only current member from a University of California (UC) campus.
 A foreign member may be appointed who has made outstanding efforts in the field of the Academy's activities and has shown particular interest in developing contacts with Swedish research and the Swedish business community.